-Planning for Community Growth & Resilience
+Planning for Resilience in Community Development

 “Planning plays a crucial role in how we experience and interact with the world around us,” shares Mindy Moore, AICP, Planner for Snyder & Associates.
 “It has the ability to foster growth and resilience that’s essential to vibrant, livable communities.”

 By providing an avenue to educate the public on the value of community planning and honoring its achievements, National Community Planning Month advocates for the profession and encourages us to actively participate in shaping the places we live, work, and play.

 So what drives our talented planning team?
 From what they enjoy to the challenges they face, the answers might surprise you.
 Here’s what they have to say:

 What do you think is unique, overlooked, or interesting about planning that people outside of the profession may not realize?